rubyfu/RubyFu/faqs/README.md

 Yes, in a make sense mount of course ;)

 ###### Q \ Why did you choose Gitbook?
-Here are some main reason:
+Here are some main reasons:
 * Easy to read
 * Easy to write - using markdown
 * Easy to contribute - using gitbook or github